-The Study-Browse Service at Princeton University Library allows Princeton graduate students and faculty, as well as the limited number of undergraduate students with an active PUID and who are authorized to be on campus to reserve a seat in a designated space at the on-campus libraries for up to eight hours at a time in half hour increments.
+The Study-Browse Service at Princeton University Library allows Princeton faculty, students and staff with an active PUID and who are authorized to be on campus to reserve a seat in a designated space at the on-campus libraries for up to eight hours at a time in half hour increments.

 Patrons are also welcome to browse physical collections during their reserved seat time.
 Selected books must be taken back to reserved seats for study and research.
 To minimize traffic in stacks, please conduct your catalog searches before visiting library spaces to familiarize yourself with the location of the books you are interested in browsing.